webplatform/docs/css/properties/border-radius/index.md

 ===Syntax===

-The syntax of the first radius allows one to four values, to specify different radius per corner:

-* <code>border-radius</code> can take between one and four values:
+<code>border-radius</code> can take between one and four values:

-** one value will be applied to all four corners
+* one value will be applied to all four corners
-** two values will be applied to top-left + bottom-right, and top-right + bottom-left, respectively ** three values will be applied to top-left, top-right + bottom-left, and bottom-right, respectively ** four values will be applied to the four corners separately, in the order of top-left, top-right, bottom-right, bottom-left
+* two values will be applied to top-left + bottom-right, and top-right + bottom-left, respectively
+* three values will be applied to top-left, top-right + bottom-left, and bottom-right, respectively
+* four values will be applied to the four corners separately, in the order of top-left, top-right, bottom-right, bottom-left

-The syntax of the vertical radius also allows one to four values

-* <code class="language-css block">border-radius: (horizontal radius values) / [radius for all corners];<br/>
-* border-radius: (horizontal radius values) / [top left & bottom radius] [top right & bottom left radius];<br/>
-* border-radius: (horizontal radius values) / [top left radius] [top right & bottom left radius] [bottom right radius];<br/>
-* border-radius: (horizontal radius values) / [top left] [top right] [bottom right] [bottom left];</code>
 |Notes====Remarks===

 * The '''border-radius''' property is a composite property that specifies up to four '''border-*-radius''' properties.
 If values are given before and after the slash, the values before the slash set the horizontal radius and the values after the slash set the vertical radius.
 If there is no slash, the values set both radii equally.
 The four values for each radii are given in clockwise order, starting from the top left corner.
 If less than four values are provided, they are repeated until we get four values, similarly to other CSS properties, such as border-width.